Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Device Support
 ==============

-The Matrix Multiply supports AIE and AIE-ML devices.
+The Matrix Multiply supports AIE, AIE-ML and AIE-MLv2 devices.

 Supported Types
 ===============

 The Matrix Multiply supports a matrix of elements of integer type (int16, cint16, int32, or cint32) multiplied by a matrix of elements of integer type.
 It also supports a matrix of elements of float type (float, cfloat) multiplied by a matrix of elements of float type.
 However, a mix of integer types and float types are not supported.

-The Matrix Multiply for AIE-ML supports integer types (int16, int32, cint16, and cint32) but does not support floating-point types (float, cfloat).
+The Matrix Multiply for AIE-ML and AIE-MLv2 devices supports integer types (int16, int32, cint16, and cint32) but does not support floating-point types (float, cfloat).

 Template Parameters
 ===================